jaxsonpd/poisson-solver/doc/report/report.typ

 // - *-O3*: optimises for performance with no regard for compilation time or program size.
 // - *-Ofast*: in addition to O3 allows for fast math operations that can limit numerical precision

 The compiler flags are designed to enable a range of specific optimisations, and are organised to focus on different optimisation strategies.
+The flags, their strategies, and the resulting file size for the compiled Poisson algorithm implementation are sumarrised in @tab:compiler-optimisations.
 #figure(
   caption: [The impact of optimisation flags on the program size of the Poisson algorithm implementation.], table(